ingadhoc/account-financial-tools/account_ux/README.rst

    * We can restrict the change of the currency for a group of users by adding them to "Restrict Change Invoice Currency Exchange" group

 #.
 Add constraint invoice-journal-type to let the user create sales/purchase invoices exclusively in the respectives sales/purchase journals:
+#.
+Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields

 Installation
 ============